kestra-io/docs/company/cookie-policy.md

 - **Purpose:** These Cookies allow us to remember choices You make when You use the Website, such as remembering your login details or language preference.
 The purpose of these Cookies is to provide You with a more personal experience and to avoid You having to re-enter your preferences every time You use the Website.

 ##### Third-party cookies on our site
-We may employ third-party companies and individuals on our websites—for example, analytics providers and content partners.
+We may employ third-party companies and individuals on our websites — for example, analytics providers and content partners.
 We grant these third parties access to selected information to perform specific tasks on our behalf.
 They may also set third-party cookies in order to deliver the services they are providing.
 Third-party cookies can be used to track you on other websites that use the same third-party service.
 As we have no control over third-party cookies, they are not covered by Kestra's cookie policy.

 ##### Google Analytics’ Cookies